poxuan/mvcs/README_EN.md

 --style:
     Sometimes you may want to create files in different template.
     Create a dri in resource/stubs, and craete a different template.
+--traits:
+    Use it to add more functions for templates.
 ```

 1. Before you use this command, you should edit the stubs and config to fit your project. \